15cm/powerline-pyenv/README.md

-A Powerline segment for showing pyenv version
+A Powerline segment for showing pyenv and virtualenv(used by pipenv) version

 ![Screenshot](./screenshot.png "Screenshot")